-Some jurisdictions allow the use of Body Belts limiting their use to Travel Restraint and systems.
+Body belts have their use restricted to Fall Restraint and fall restrict systems.
 The use of body belts in a fall arrest system is prohibited due to the possibility of death or injury resulting from a worker falling out of the belt or abdominal injuries.